SysKitTeam/docs-point/governance-and-automation/automated-workflows/upgrade-to-policy-automation.md

 ---

-# Upgrade to Policy Automation
+# Upgrade to Policy Rules

-Syskit Point's newest feature, Policy Automation, provides an easy way to automatically apply policies to all existing and newly created workspaces in order to ensure security and compliance.
+Syskit Point's feature, Rules, provides an easy way to automatically apply policies to all existing and newly created workspaces in order to ensure security and compliance.

-You can read more about this feature and how to create rules for auto-applying policies in the [Policy Automation article](../../.gitbook/assets/policy-automation_policy-settings.png).
+You can read more about this feature and how to create rules for auto-applying policies in the [Rules article](../../.gitbook/assets/policy-automation_policy-settings.png).

 One aspect of this feature is that it does not automatically apply policies when a policy has already been manually applied to a workspace.